-Send invitations to connect with people related to your field, like pages of people of similar interest, post updates or comments on translation and language groups, agencies or professionals involved in your fields of expertise.
+Send invitations to connect with people related to your fields, like pages of people of similar interest, post updates or comments on translation and language groups, agencies, or professionals involved in your fields of expertise.
 Join translation-centered groups and comment on them.
 You can even start forums on certain topics or ask questions to get them answered by professionals with experience.

-Like pages of associations like ATA or Translators Without Borders, International Freelancers Academy or others related to Spanish translation.
-This will give you prestige and reputation and you may also learn a lot about the trends in the industry and latest developments.
+Like pages of associations like ATA or Translators Without Borders, International Freelancers Academy, or others related to Spanish translation, this will give you prestige and reputation.
+You may also learn a lot about the trends in the industry the latest developments.

-If you have a big project which you can’t take, you can post it in a group of Spanish translators in Facebook and your will have an immediate response.
+If you have a big project which you can’t take, you can post it in a group of Spanish translators on Facebook, and you will have an immediate response.
 Glossaries and vocabularies are highly appreciated.
-Post English to Spanish glossaries of specific fields such as videogames, medicine, IT, technology, legal or whatever your expertise is.
-You can even create an open glossary and encourage specialized translators to add words on it.
-The more you share the more people will like your page and the more you will gain online presence.
+Post English to Spanish glossaries of specific fields such as videogames, medicine, IT, technology, legal, or whatever your expertise is.
+You can even create an open glossary and encourage specialized translators to add words to it.
+The more you share, the more people will like your page, and the more you will gain an online presence.

 The possibilities are endless.
 Your opportunities will depend on what you want (marketing, visibility, expanding your contacts, learning, exchanging information, etc.) and the time you devote to updating your page and maintaining your contacts.
 You can choose some of the ideas mentioned or get inspired by them and find your own.
 But the most important thing is that once you start on this road, you need to be disciplined and unwavering in your dedication.